fjwright/Run-REDUCE-0/README.md

 * Keyboard shortcuts to send input to REDUCE and scroll the input list.
 Scrolling beyond the last input clears the input pane.
+* Set the main application window to 2/3 the linear dimension of the screen.